 I am happy to supervise students on any topic related to my own areas of research expertise

 My main area of interest and expertise is twentieth century Mexican history and culture.
-I continue to research and publish work on the topic of my doctoral thesis (politics and society in rural Mexico) with particular emphasis on the links between militarism, ethnicity, and rural leadership.
-In more recent years, I have developed my interest in post-revolutionary Mexican society by analysing the nature of socio-cultural reforms.
-More specifically, I am interested in the political manipulation of sport and sporting events.
+Recent publications reflect my interest in post-revolutionary Mexican society and the nature of socio-cultural reforms.
+More specifically, I am analysing the political manipulation of sport and sporting events.
 This has formulated around two specific projects:

 The first project was part-funded by the AHRC and concerned the political and social implications of Mexico City’s hosting of the Olympic Games in 1968.